 c. shall be filed with the Executive Director of the Commission, or his or her designee.

-2. Said Petition for Review shall be filed with the Commission within ten business days of the petitioner's receipt of a copy of the investigation report from the Commission, but in any case no later than six months after the issuance of the investigation report.
+2. Said Petition for Review shall be filed with the Commission within ten business days of the petitioner's receipt of a copy of the investigation report from the Commission.

+3. For good cause shown by the petitioner, the Commission may, at its sole discretion, provide up to an additional 45 calendar days for the filing of a Petition for Review.

 (b) Action Upon Petition for Review.

-1. Within a reasonable time from the filing of the Petition for Review, the Executive Director or his or her designee shall:

-a. render a decision in writing including a statement of the nature of the decision and the reasons underlying said decision; and
+1. Within a reasonable time from the filing of the Petition for Review, the Executive Director or his or her designee shall render a decision in writing on the issue(s) in contention in the petition, including a statement of the nature of the decision and the reasons underlying said decision.

-b. amend the M.G.L. c.
-19C investigation report if an objection is found to be meritorious.

-2. A decision rendered by the Executive Director or his or her designee shall be the final and conclusive determination of the objection raised in the filed petition in each case.
+2. A decision rendered by the Executive Director or his or her designee shall be the final and conclusive determination of the Commission of the objection raised in the filed petition in each case.

 (c) Time Frames.
-The time periods contemplated herein may be extended by the Executive Director or his or her designee for good cause shown.
 The Commission's good faith failure to meet the time frames set forth in 118 CMR 14.00 shall not confer any rights, either expressly or impliedly, upon the petitioner.